ESPWizard101/Robotarm_Arduino/README.md

 # Robotic Arm Control with Joystick (Robotarm.ino)
 ### Overview
 This project controls a 3-servo robotic arm (base rotation, arm extension, gripper) using a joystick for X/Y axes and a button for gripper toggling.
 It includes joystick smoothing, debouncing, and deadzone to reduce jitter.
-The code is a basic loop-based controller without networking.

 ### Hardware Requirements

-ESP32 board (or Arduino-compatible).
+ARDUINO UNO
 Joystick module (analog X/Y on A0/A1, button on D2).
 3x Servo motors: Base (D3), Arm (D5), Gripper (D10).
 Power supply for servos (avoid USB for high-torque servos to prevent brownouts).